KarlZeilhofer/CopperField/README.md

 ## Still in Pre-Alpha-State
-This programm is wirtten in Qt4 and is now in the process of porting it to Qt5.
-Some Demos are working, but there are still heavy bugs and many TODOs.
+Some Demos are working, but there are still many features missing.

+### Whats already implemented
+* Load and display Gerber files for bottom and top layer
+* Load and display drill files
+* Isolate simple geometries (connected pads and tracks)
+* export proper G-code
+* option for mirroring before exporting

+### Whats really missing
+* Usable option for engraved/isolated/ignored
+* Polygon support
+* Improved element fusion to logical nets
+* Further many TODOs, please have a look into the source code
+* Proper outline milling

 If you have interest on this code, please contact me: karl@zeilhofer.co.at